 Washington DC Smog Check / Emissions Test

 In Washington DC, all vehicles must pass a vehicle emissions test before getting registered within the district.
 After passing the inspection, vehicle owners must display their emissions test sticker on the windshield on the front bottom passenger side of the vehicle.
-Owners who present a Manufacturer’s Certificate of Origin to the Washington DC DMV when they first buy a new personal, non-commercial or fee-for-hire, motor vehicle will receive a 4 year test exemption.
+Owners who present a Manufacturer’s Certificate of Origin to the Washington DC DMV when they first buy a new personal, non-commercial or fee-for-hire, the motor vehicle will receive a 4-year test exemption.

 Requirements to Pass the Washington DC Smog Check